MenkeTechnologies/TutorialFiles/vim/.vim/bundle/YouCompleteMe/README.md

 Download and install the following software:

 - [Python 2 or Python 3][python-win-download].
 Be sure to pick the version corresponding to your Vim architecture.
 It is _Windows x86_ for a 32-bit Vim and _Windows x86-64_ for a 64-bit Vim.
 We recommend installing Python 3.
+  Additionally, the version of Python you install must match up exactly with the version of Python that Vim is looking for.
+Type `:version` and look at the bottom of the page at the list of compiler flags.
+Look for flags that look similar to `-DDYNAMIC_PYTHON_DLL=\"python27.dll\"` and `-DDYNAMIC_PYTHON3_DLL=\"python35.dll\"`.
+The former indicates that Vim is looking for Python 2.7 and the latter indicates that Vim is looking for Python 3.5.
+You'll need one or the other installed, matching the version number exactly.
 - [CMake][cmake-download].
 Add CMake executable to the PATH environment variable.
 - [Visual Studio][visual-studio-download].
 Download the community edition.